RGtechnology/dockerfiles/README.md

 # dockerfiles
-Collection of Dockerfiles (Examples and Proof of Concept)
+Collection of Dockerfiles (Examples / Proof of Concept)